 Roll out the pastry on a floured board and use to line a 23cm loose-bottomed flan ring.
 Put it into the fridge to chill.

 Heat a large frying pan on the stove.
 Cut the bacon into strips and cook until the fat runs and the bacon is beginning to crisp.
-Remove and set aside on kitchen paper.
+Remove and set on kitchen paper.

 Cut the first head of chicory lengthways into quarters.
 Add the butter to the pan with the bacon fat and gently fry the chicory until golden, turning once and trying the keep the pieces from breaking up.
 Remove carefully and set aside with the bacon, keeping them separate.

 Cut the second head of chicory into thick rounds, discarding any hard core.
 Peel and chop the onion.
-Fry both in the remaining fat in the pan over a low heat until soft and golden.
+Fry both in the remaining fat in the pan over a low heat, sprinkled with a little salt, until soft and golden.
 Drain on kitchen paper as before.

 Beat the eggs with the cream and season with salt and pepper.
 Take the tart out of the fridge and scatter the base evenly with the fried onions, chopped chicory and bacon and the cubes of blue cheese.
 Arrange the longer pieces of chicory carefully over the top.